Aliases for TYROBP Gene

 GeneCards Summary for TYROBP Gene

 TYROBP (TYRO Protein Tyrosine Kinase Binding Protein) is a Protein Coding gene.
 Diseases associated with TYROBP include nasu-hakola disease and tyrobp-related polycystic lipomembranous osteodysplasia with sclerosing leukoencephalopathy.
-Among its related pathways are Immune System and Developmental Biology.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Osteoclast differentiation.
 GO annotations related to this gene include identical protein binding and receptor signaling protein activity.

 UniProtKB/Swiss-Prot for TYROBP Gene

 Non-covalently associates with activating receptors of the CD300 family.
 Cross-linking of CD300-TYROBP complexes results in cellular activation.
 Involved for instance in neutrophil activation mediated by integrin.